Seven Different Ways to Become a TEFL Teacher in China

 Parents may approach you to teach their child if they see you eating in a restaurant or sitting in the park.

-Others will ask you for private lessons outside of school or the training centre and you could be asked to do extra classes on your days off by other organizations who can’t fill their own vacancies.
+Others will ask you for private lessons outside of the school or training centre where you normally work and you could be asked to do extra classes on your days off by other organizations who can’t fill their own vacancies.

-You may be asked to go to the children's home.
+You may be asked to go to a younger student's home.
 Adults may wish to meet you in a public place.